satwikmishra11/The-Code-Horizon/README.md

 How to Contribute
 Fork the repository

-Create a new branch:
+Create a new branch:-

 bash
 Copy code
 git checkout -b feature/your-feature-name
 Make your changes

-Commit and push to your branch:
+Commit and push to your branch:-

 bash
 Copy code